-Linderhof Palace is one of three palaces built by King Ludwig II.
+Linderhof Palace is one of three palaces built by the Bavarian King Ludwig II.
 It is also the smallest of the three palaces and the only one which he saw completed.

-The Rococo palace is inspired by Versailles and has a staircase very similar to the Ambassador’s Staircase in Versailles.
+The Rococo palace is inspired by the Palace of Versailles and has a staircase very similar to the Ambassador’s Staircase in Versailles.
 The palace is also decorated with the symbol of the sun.

-The gardens surrounding the palace are designed by Court Garden Director Carl von Effner.
+The gardens surrounding Linderhof Castle are designed by Court Garden Director Carl von Effner.
 And it combined Renaissance, Baroque and English garden styles.
 In the park also stands a Moroccan House.